 Ashley Hood is the MDS Coordinator at The Lingenfelter Center for Alzheimer’s Care.
 She successfully took the Nursing Assistants class at The Lingenfelter Center and worked as a CNA for 8.5 years.
 After working her way through nursing school, Ashley became a Registered Nurse in July of 2018.
 She got into this field because of an innate need to help people and a love of the elderly population.
 In her spare time Ashley likes to read, camp, and be out on the ranch with the animals.
-She has two daughters and a husband who also share a love of the outdoors.
+She has three daughters and a husband who also share a love of the outdoors.

 Brandee Daub is the Admissions Coordinator as well as the Medical Records Coordinator at The Lingenfelter Center.
 She was born and raised in California before moving to Arizona in 2003 to begin a career in real estate.
 She eventually realized that her heart was in helping people and began her medical career as a Patient Care Technician in the emergency room before moving over to the Gardens Rehab & then finally The Lingenfelter Center.
 Brandee spends most of her free time watching her children play sports and her pride and joy is her family.